 IP, DNS, and WebRTC Leaks

 HMA manages its own DNS servers and has built-in protection against IPv4, IPv6, and DNS leaks.
 DNS leaks happen when your DNS requests are accidentally routed through your ISP instead of the VPN.
-This way, your data will no longer be anonymous and your ISP will see and log your internet activity.
+This way, your data will become visible and your ISP will see and log your internet activity.
 Since HMA has total control over its DNS servers, no third party can see your information.

-HMA offers split tunneling in its Android app.
+HMA offers split tunneling in its Android and Windows apps.
 This is a clever feature that allows you to choose which apps you want to secure with HMA.
 This way, you can route traffic on certain apps through the VPN and leave other apps’ traffic unencrypted, so that they pass through your normal ISP network.

-For example, I like to run my browser app through the VPN to unblock geo-restricted content.
+For example, I like to run my browser app through the VPN.
 Meanwhile, I make sure my banking app routes through my ISP so that I don’t trigger any alerts on my account.

 The IP Shuffle makes it harder for anyone to track your location because you can randomly change your IP address at a time interval of your choice.
 Though it’s worth noting that this feature is available for Windows, Android, and macOS but not for iOS.